 02 of 08

-Make Dollhouse Furniture or Scale Building Details With a Simple Silicon Mold
+Make Dollhouse Furniture or Building Details With a Silicon Mold

-Mold details for furniture and accessories for dolls houses, railways or gaming terrains using gesso, resin, plaster, or polymer clay and simple molds made from two part silicon mold putty.
+Mold details for furniture and accessories for dolls houses, railways or gaming terrains using gesso, resin, plaster, or polymer clay and simple molds made from two-part silicone mold putty.

 Decorative Moldings cast this way in a simple one part mold are an asset when trying to copy carved antique furniture styles, mirror frames, or stone swags and pediments on model buildings.

 Molds allow you to reproduce your specialized pieces over and over again to decorate sets of items (including miniature furniture) and silicone putty molds stand up well to reuse.